protocol/nft-website/docs/concepts/content-addressing.md

 ---
  # Content addressing

  Content addressing is a technique for organizing and locating data in an information system, where the key used to locate content is derived from the content itself.
+This article will describe what content addressing is and why it's important for NFTs.

  ## The basic problem